CDAC-lab/UNICON/README.md

 ## Contacts:

-If you want to have more information on the dataset or on how to retrieve full access to the data, please feel free to contact us
+If you want to have more information on the dataset or on how to retrieve full access to the data, please feel free to contact us.

+Full dataset is also available in Kaggle: https://www.kaggle.com/datasets/cdaclab/unicon

 | Name | E-Mail |
 | --- | --- |